Two Suns: Concept

 According to the accompanying press release, Two Suns is "a record of modern-day fables exploring dualities on a number of levels—two lovers, two planets, two sides of a personality", bringing reflection about "the philosophy of the self and duality, examining the need for both chaos and balance, for both love and pain, in addition to touching on metaphysical ideas concerning the connections between all existence."
 In Two Suns, Khan also presents an alter ego named Pearl, described by the press release as "a destructive, self-absorbed, blonde, femme fatale of a persona who acts as a direct foil to Khan's more mystical, desert-born spiritual self."

 Promotion

-"Daniel" was released on 1 March 2009 as the album's lead single, reaching number 36 on the UK Singles Chart.
-Both "Siren Song" and the 909s in DarkTimes mix of "Sleep Alone" were featured in the first season of the American television series The Vampire Diaries, while only the latter was included on the series' soundtrack album.
+"Daniel" was released on 1 March 2009 as the album's lead single, reaching number 36 on the UK singles chart.
+Both "Siren Song" and the 909s in DarkTimes mix of "Sleep Alone" were featured in the first season of the American television series The Vampire Diaries, while only the latter was included on the series' soundtrack album. the instrumental version of "Siren Song" was also used in Season 15 of Top Gear, in Episode 3, as well as the tribute to Ayrton Senna.
 The song "Glass" was used in the trailer for the 2012 video game Assassin's Creed III: Liberation.